xBigDaddyx/packwise/README.md

 - Redis (Alpine)
 - Mailpit for local email testing

+### Hosting

+This project is proudly hosted on [Sevalla.com](https://sevalla.com/?ref=larasonic).
+Sevalla is our official hosting partner, providing reliable and scalable hosting solutions for Laravel applications.

 ## Security

 If you discover a security vulnerability, please email pushpak1300@gmail.com.